Sheet Metal Service:

 Custom Sheet Metal Materials

-Prototek Digital Manufacturing offers various sheet metal fabrication capabilities, including bending and forming.
-Our experienced team works with a variety of materials to bring your designs to life, from standard steels and aluminum to specialty alloys.
+Our experienced team works with a variety of materials to bring your designs to life, from standard steels and aluminum to specialty alloys and more.
 We have the equipment and expertise to handle your sheet metal needs, regardless of their complexity or material.
-Contact us today to discuss your project and how we can assist with your sheet metal bending and forming requirements.

 Metals

 Sheet metal bending is a complex process that involves several steps, including material selection, tooling, and setup.
-To achieve quality bends, it is necessary to consider several factors, including the material’s strength, elasticity, and thickness, as well as the bend radius, angle, and tolerance required for the final product.
-These factors can affect the quality of the bend and cause defects such as cracking, buckling, or wrinkling.
+To achieve quality bends, it is necessary to consider several factors, including the material’s strength, elasticity, and thickness, as well as the required bend radius, angle, and tolerance necessary for the final product.
+These factors can impact the quality of the bend and lead to defects such as cracking, buckling, or wrinkling.
 Therefore, it is essential to understand the material properties and choose the right tools and equipment to ensure optimal outcomes.

-One of the critical aspects of sheet metal fabrication is the k-factor.
-The k-factor is a mathematical ratio used to calculate the neutral axis of a bend, which separates the stretched and compressed regions of metal during the bending process.
-The k-factor also determines the amount of sheet metal material displaced during bending.
-Various factors influence the k-factor, including the type of material, bend radius, thickness, and bending method.
-Understanding the k-factor is vital in sheet metal fabrication.
-It can help manufacturers accurately predict the material required for a specific bend angle, thus reducing material waste and improving efficiency.
+One critical aspect of sheet metal fabrication is the k-factor, a mathematical ratio used to calculate the neutral axis of a bend.
+This ratio separates the stretched and compressed regions of metal during the bending process and determines the amount of sheet metal material displaced during bending.
+Various factors influence the k-factor, including the type of material, bend radius, thickness, and the bending method used.

 By considering the k-factor, fabricators can create accurate flat patterns to cut the sheet metal to the correct size before it is bent.
-The balanced patterns calculate the bend allowance, the additional material required to compensate for the sheet metal’s stretching during the bending process.
+The balanced patterns calculate the bend allowance, the additional material required to compensate for the stretching of the material during the bending process.
 Designers and fabricators can use this information to ensure the final product meets the required specifications and tolerances.

 K-Factors Soft Metals Medium Metals Hard Metals